tytydraco/yessleep/out/What_I_Left_Behind_at_Silver_Lake_Park.md

 “I gotta go to the bathroom, can you come with me?”
 She whispered.

-I mumbled back, still half asleep, and realised I needed to go as well.
+I mumbled back, still half asleep, and realized I needed to go as well.

 We tiptoed out of the tent and made our way into the trees, grabbing our jackets and flashlights from our packs on the way.